SanaChinaliyeva/redgadget.github.io/_posts/2014-10-09-How-to-make-your-Moto-G-fly.md

 Ok it's not done yet, that's just rooting your device.
 You have to install a recovery.

-### Placing the [XposedFramework.zip](http://dl.xposed.info/modules/de.robv.android.xposed.installer_v33_36570c.apk) in the phone.
+### Placing the [XposedFramework.apk](http://repo.xposed.info/module/de.robv.android.xposed.installer) in the phone.
-Download and move the [XposedFramework.zip](http://dl.xposed.info/modules/de.robv.android.xposed.installer_v33_36570c.apk) to your phone.
+Download and move the [XposedFramework.apk](http://dl.xposed.info/modules/de.robv.android.xposed.installer_v33_36570c.apk) to your phone.

+>This can be done later as well.

 ##Step 4: Recovery
 ### Installing Recovery on Moto G